 Coordinates: 22° 18′ 14.15″ N, 114° 11′ 24.66″ E

-The Whampoa Boat-Shaped Shopping Centre is a unique landmark that pays homage to the area’s history as a shipbuilding hub.
-The 360-foot-long mall looks just like a luxury cruise ship–located in Whampoa Garden, the largest private housing estate in Hung Hom, Kowloon.
+The Whampoa Boat-Shaped Shopping Centre is a distinct landmark located in Whampoa Garden, the largest private housing estate in Hung Hom, Kowloon.
+The mall is 360 feet long and designed to look like a luxury cruise ship.

 Coordinates: 36.9005° N, 116.8273° W